 Since roommate finder services are prone to infiltration by scammers, many have poor ratings on review sites.
 Roommates.com, however, has been accredited with the Better Business Bureau since 2003 and enjoys an A+ rating with the organization.
 We chose it as the runner-up because it offers features similar to Roomster but is slightly more expensive and only offers an app for paid users.

 Roommates.com uses a secure messaging center and verifies user identities through multiple sources to create a safe and secure experience.
 The company even boasts a fraud detection tool that helps keep scammers off of the system.

 Users can sign up for Roommates.com through their Facebook or Apple accounts or with an email address.
 Searching is simple: Users just note whether they have an available room or need one and enter their location.
 Rather than using filters to narrow search results, the service uses an automated matching system to ensure that users only see listings relevant to their search.

 Roommates.com lets users create a profile for free.
 A paid account is required to message potential matches, who also have paid accounts.
-Roommates.com offers a three-day trial subscription for $5.99, a 30-day subscription for $19.99, and a 60-day subscription for $29.99.
+The VIP membership starts at $5.99.
 An iPhone app is available for paid users.